To qualify for the accommodations from the Accessibility Resources Office, a student must:

 Procedures and Documentation Guidelines

-- DSS makes the determination of whether the student is eligible for accommodations under the ADA.
-Then DSS staff and the student will discuss what assistance is needed and, if requested, DSS staff will provide information to relevant faculty members and/or the academic unit verifying the disability and indicating the nature of the accommodation required.
+- The ARO makes the determination of whether the student is eligible for accommodations under the ADA.
+Then ARO staff and the student will discuss what assistance is needed and, if requested, ARO staff will provide information to relevant faculty members and/or the academic unit verifying the disability and indicating the nature of the accommodation required.
 The student is responsible for requesting accommodations each semester by completing their "Accommodation Request Form".
 This in turn generates the "Confidential Letter of Introduction to the Professor" (CLIP).
 It is the student's responsibility to give each instructor a copy of the CLIP at the beginning of each semester.

 - NOTHING IN THESE PROCEDURES REQUIRES AN ACADEMIC UNIT TO FUNDAMENTALLY ALTER THE NATURE OF ITS ACADEMIC PROGRAM.